Trump denies wanting Iran regime change | DW | 16.07.2019

 He accused ‘Europe,' meaning Britain, Germany and France, of failing to uphold 11 undertakings included in a multilateral deal ditched last year by Trump unilaterally.

-That 2015 six-power deal negotiation under former president Barack Obama had required Iran to curtail its uranium enrichment in exchange for the lifting of economic sanctions by world powers.
+That 2015 six-power deal negotiated under former president Barack Obama had required Iran to curtail its uranium enrichment in exchange for the lifting of economic sanctions by world powers.

 "We'll help them in any way we can,” said Trump Tuesday, but added: "they can't have a nuclear weapon.
 We're not looking, by the way, for regime change.”